 You can either make a separate website for each purpose or create everything within one website.

 To structure this information better, we’ve divided it into three sections — one for each website version.

 Here, we’ll review the main features of the version for customers.

 # 1: Sign Up & Profiles

-Normally, such services would ask for personal details that are needed to complete the order during the checkout.
+Normally, such services ask for personal details that are needed to complete orders during the checkout process.

 However, you can ask for some basic info like name or email at the sign-up stage.